Change is Coming

 Learning is a process.
 I am most passionate about the freedom to learn, possibly because I am a product of the public school system in a time when curriculum was well defined and non-negotiable.
-The American public education system may be trying to change.
+The American education system is changing.
 Initially designed to ensure a well-educated society full of wise leaders, public education appears to have digressed into a series of agendas, manipulated resources, and an overwhelmingly ignorant population of high school graduates.
-That is the bad news, but the good news is that in the last decade, and for the first time in American history, teachers recognize that students are beginning to drive education.
-I believe this is the best thing to happen to public education since its mandatory inception.
+That’s the bad news.
+The good news is that in the last decade, and for the first time in American history, teachers recognize that students are beginning to drive education.
+I believe this is the best thing to happen to education since its mandatory inception.

-Teachers are not the target of my critique; it is the system itself, as I believe the system is impeding the learning process.
-As a nation, the US seems highly educated, thanks in part to our advanced technologies, technology in industry mostly.
+Teachers are not the target of my critique; rather, it’s the system itself I speak of.
+I believe the system is impeding the learning process.
+As a nation, the US seems highly educated, thanks in part to our advanced technologies, mostly in industry.
 In spite of the millions of young people who are functionally illiterate, we continue to “produce” as a nation both student graduates and gross domestic product.
 To the rest of the world we may appear to have mastered the process of educating our youth, but I believe we are far from it.

 World Learning Models Differ

 In comparison, consider the education system in Germany.
 Based on my personal experience in recent years with German students, their tiered education system is also highly governed.
 German teenagers with access to the internet commonly watch the same You Tube videos as American teens, follow the same trends, and typically speak some English.
 In German schools, most of which still have curricula distinctions based on career preparation, students do not sit wide-eyed waiting for entertainment by teachers with devices.
-German students are told what to know, they are given space and time in which to apply and theorize the information, and have very few assessments but can expect as much as 50% of their grade to be based on demonstrative participation.
-German teachers do use technology; however, German schools are not the candy-stores of technology found in some US schools.
+German students are told what to know, they are given space and time in which to apply and theorize the information, and have very few assessments – but can expect as much as 50% of their grade to be based on demonstrative participation.
+German teachers do use technology, however, German schools are not the candy-stores of technology found in some area of the US.